-- Childcare activities, indoor and out, are carried out in stable groups of 14 children or fewer in order to maintain physical distancing among children and between children and staff ("stable" means the same 14 or fewer children are in the same group each day) - When possible, children in the same household (i.e. siblings) are grouped together.
+- Childcare activities, indoor and out, are carried out in stable groups that maintainphysical distancing among children and between children and staff ("stable" means the same children and staff are in the same group each day) - When possible, children in the same household (i.e. siblings) are grouped together. - If a child must leave the facility to quarantine and/or be tested due to possible exposure, siblings/other children from the same household who share the same exposure also leave the facility to quarantine and/or be tested. - Stable groups should be as small as feasible.
+The maximum size of stable groups is limited by the number of children that allows all members of the group to maintain physical distancing of 6 feet from all other members within the available licensed space.
+At no time may group size exceed the maximum number of children permitted by Community Care Licensing (CCL) per classroom or other licensed space, and facility shall comply at all times with minimum staff to child ratios set by CCL. - Children do not move from one group to another.

-- If a child must leave the facility to quarantine and/or be tested due to possible exposure, siblings/other children from the same household who share the same exposure also leave the facility to quarantine and/or be tested. - Children do not move from one group to another. - If more than one group of children is cared for at a facility, each group stays in a separate room. - Groups do not mix with each other in classrooms, outdoor spaces, or any common space within the facility. - Early educators may supervise up to two different groups of children. - If a facility includes any large classrooms, these rooms can be separated into smaller areas, each serving up to 14 children.
-The following precautions must be taken if rooms are divided: - Fire, safety and environmental regulations must be taken into account in placement of dividers. - Room dividers must reach from floor to ceiling and be made of non-porous material that can be regularly disinfected. - Room dividers must be placed in a manner that maximizes ventilation and air flow to permit healthy temperature control and removal of contaminants. - Room dividers must be secured to the floor in a manner that minimizes the risk of slips, trips, and falls. - Once divided, each area must leave enough room for physical distancing (that is, a distance of 6 feet between children). - Divided classrooms must be designed so that groups of children can enter and exit without passing among a second group of up to 14 children.
-If there are 2 doors into a classroom, it is recommended that each group of children have a dedicated door that only they use to enter and exit the space. - An exit route (means of egress) must be available to children on each side of a divided room.
-Each area must have a continuous and unobstructed path from any point within the area to a place of safety.
-Signs should be posted on or near dividers indicating pathways to exits and use of these pathways should be practiced in evacuation drills to assure safety in case of emergency. - Classrooms are rearranged as needed to put 6 feet between activity stations, tables, and chairs. - Circle time and other activities that bring children close together are eliminated. - Sharing of toys and materials is prevented. - Each child has use of a backpack or a large Ziplock bag for individual materials. - Each child is assigned a specific bin or other container for their individual materials, clothing and other possessions. - At naptime, cribs/cots are placed at least 6 feet apart and alternated from head to foot. - o If 6 feet is not feasible, cribs/cots are placed as far apart as possible and arranged from head to foot. - Classroom activities that model and reinforce physical distancing practices are developed - Materials are used to help children visualize the required 6-foot distance between people; play-acting games are used to remind children and encourage them to remind each other to stay 6 feet apart, wear their face coverings, etc. - Breaks and outdoor activities are staggered, so no 2 groups are in the same place at the same time. - Outdoor space is used to the extent feasible without intermingling of groups to extend the classroom and make more room for activities - Individualized activities, such as coloring, painting, putting together puzzles, using building blocks, or other activities children like to do alone. are emphasized,
+- If more than one group of children is cared for at a facility, each group stays in a separate room. - Groups do not mix with each other in classrooms, outdoor spaces, or any common space within the facility. - Early educators may supervise up to two different groups of children. - Classrooms are rearranged as needed to put 6 feet between activity stations, tables, and chairs. - Circle time and other activities that bring children close together are eliminated. - Sharing of toys and materials is prevented.

-• Group activities that don't involve physical contact (clapping games, storytelling) are used to permit socialization.
+- Each child has use of a backpack or a large Ziplock bag for individual materials. - Each child is assigned a specific bin or other container for their individual materials, clothing, and other possessions. - At naptime, cribs/cots are placed at least 6 feet apart and alternated from head to foot. - If 6 feet is not feasible, cribs/cots are placed as far apart as possible and arranged from head to foot. - Classroom activities that model and reinforce physical distancing practices are developed - Materials are used to help children visualize the required 6-foot distance between people; play-acting games are used to remind children and encourage them to remind each other to stay 6 feet apart, wear their mask, etc. - Breaks and outdoor activities are staggered, so no 2 groups are in the same place at the same time. - Outdoor space is used to the extent feasible without intermingling of groups to extend the classroom and make more room for activities - Individualized activities, such as coloring, painting, putting together puzzles, using building blocks, or other activities children like to do alone. are emphasized, - Group activities that don't involve physical contact (clapping games, storytelling) are used to permit socialization.